 Design Guidelines for Rigid-Flex Printed Circuit Boards

-Plenty of differences exist between the rigid and flexible board, especially in Rigid flex PCB CAD design.
-It is therefore integral to consider the following guidelines in designing your semi-flex circuit boards.
+Plenty of differences exist between the rigid-flexible pcb, especially in Rigid flex PCB CAD design.
+It is therefore integral to consider the following guidelines in designing your semi flex pcb circuit boards.

 Design needs for the flexible zone circuit